 Ultrasound is often used to guide the FNA to ensure that the correct area has been sampled ... read more

-While a fine needle aspiration takes a few cells from an abnormal area within the breast, a core biopsy removes a larger piece of breast tissue for analysis.
+A core biopsy removes a piece of breast tissue for analysis.
 It is performed using an automatic spring loaded biopsy needle.
-The needle is attached to a small device or ‘gun’ which quickly fires the needle into the lump and takes a narrow tubular core of tissue from it.
+The needle is attached to a small disposable device or ‘gun’ which quickly fires the needle into the breast and takes a narrow tubular core of tissue from it.

 Core biopsy of the breast may be used to characterize a lump felt on clinical examination, or abnormalities seen on mammography or breast ultrasound ... read more